 The disease can be managed with careful medical treatment and persistent follow-up.
 However, most Palestinians suffering from diabetes do not have the necessary access to affordable treatment and can suffer serious complications such as blindness, kidney failure, and circulation problems that lead to amputations.

 The problem is compounded by the unemployment, poverty, and daily stresses brought on by the entrenched Israeli occupation that controls all aspects of life.

 With the help of our donors, The Jerusalem Fund established the Palestine Diabetes Institute (PDI) in the central West Bank town of Al-Bireh in 2009.

 Over these years, the PDI’s patients experienced fewer complications from diabetes thanks to its hard work and your support.

-Although the PDI serves Palestinians from all over the West Bank, travel restrictions, security checkpoints and other hardships create a very difficult journey for many people seeking care.
+Travel restrictions, security checkpoints, and other hardships of life under occupation create a very difficult journey for many Palestinians seeking care.

 Please consider donating today, and help us make a positive impact on the health and quality of life of Palestinians living under military occupation.